Irvine Wrongful Death Attorney

 Wrongful deaths are some of the most emotional cases our law firm handles.
 We understand the challenges you face because we have helped many families in Irvine navigate these types of cases before.
 With legal representation, you can hold the at-fault party accountable while demanding that your family be compensated for the financial losses you’ve suffered and the emotional distress you’ve endured.

 Along the way, Duque & Price can help you move forward with confidence and begin the work of putting a painful chapter behind you.
 Our attorneys can review your case, determine who is at fault, and take direct action through the courts so you receive the justice you deserve.
+Our team can also resolve disputes of liability, ensuring that the party or parties responsible for your family’s loss are held appropriately accountable.

 What Types of Death Are Considered Wrongful Deaths?